laurieburchell/open-lid-dataset/README.md

 ## Citations

-If you use this dataset, please [cite us](https://aclanthology.org/2023.acl-short.75) plus all the articles in the `citations.bib` file.
+If you use our model, please [cite us](https://aclanthology.org/2023.acl-short.75).
+If you use the dataset, please cite us plus all the articles in the `citations.bib` file.
 Thank you to everyone who put in so much work creating these datasets!